Skip to main content

 Download Clinical Supervision Program Manual

-Students will practice as student Clinic Interns at the Student Clinic hosted at Sevanti Online Clinic (SOC).
-Clinic Interns will see private clients on Zoom and receive supervision from supervisors.
+Students will practice as Ayurveda Interns at the Student Clinic hosted at Sevanti Wellness (SW).
+Ayurveda Interns will see private clients on Zoom and receive supervision from supervisors.

 Individual and Group Supervision